You know, between things like looking the other way in regards to education (I'm

 Bush only wants to allow those original embryonic stem cell lines to

-be studied - for those who want that federal research money.
-Oh well.
+be studied - for those who want that federal research money (as opposed to private research money).

 not such a popular one) is that embryonic stem cells show the